-Early in his career, Lee Thomas was diagnosed with vitiligo, an autoimmune disease that destroys the skins pigment.
-It literally looks like a person is changing color.
-As a television broadcaster that could mean disaster, but Lee says, "The thing that I thought would be a show stopper, turned out to be the biggest blessing in my life."
-He and his story have been featured on various TV, radio and media outlets throughout the world.
-Lee's memoir "Turning White" was released through a small regional publisher in Metro Detroit.
-They were overwhelmingly pleased with the attention that Lee's inspiring story has continued to attract since its release.
-Thousands of copies of his award winning memoir have sold and counting.
-His story was covered by thousands of media outlets allowing people all over the world to be truly inspired by his powerful story.
+Early in his career, Lee was diagnosed with vitiligo, an autoimmune disease that destroys the skin's pigment.
+As a television broadcaster that could mean disaster, but he found a way to not only survive but to thrive.
+Lee says, "The thing that I thought would be a show stopper, turned out to be the biggest challenge and blessing in my life."
+Over the years, Lee has been featured on various TV, radio and social media outlets around the world.
+Lee's award-winning memoir "Turning White" has sold thousands of copies and counting.

 In his thought-provoking memoir, Turning White, Emmy Award-winning TV broadcaster Lee Thomas shares the physical and mental battle he is waging with vitiligo — a skin disorder that is literally turning him white.

 At age 25, Thomas had a dream job in a dream city — a feature/entertainment reporter for the ABC network’s flagship TV station in New York.
 Then he discovered a few white spots on his scalp, the small beginnings of a disease that has spread to half his face — a fact he covers with makeup when on camera.

 As someone in the very public eye, vitiligo has transformed not only Thomas’ color, but his life.
 “Even people who have known me for years avoid eye contact when they see my face without makeup for the first time,” he writes.